-You are required to consider (but are not limited to) the needs of a client, the likely target audience you seek to engage, the objective of the message/communication, your professional views and expertise, as individuals and as a team.
-In addition to all these you should consider demographic factors in the community(s) you wish to engage - how to reach them, why that way, and how do you determine this?
-All of this must be done using verified evidence to underpin your choices and considerations.
+Students are required to consider (but are not limited to) the needs of a client, the likely target audience, the objective of the message/communication, their professional views and expertise, as individuals and as a team.
+In addition to all these students should consider demographic factors in the community(s) - how to reach them, why that way, and how do you determine this?
+All of this must be done using verified evidence to underpin choices and considerations.
 How do you go about investigating what is the best medium or message for an environmental or sustainability concern?

 The output for assignment will be a proposal for a media communications strategy to the client.
-This is essentially a 15 minute Powerpoint presentation designed to get groups to clarify their objective(s) and processes, and the evidence base they are drawing on.
+This is essentially a 15-minute presentation designed to get groups to clarify their objective(s) and processes, and the evidence base they are drawing on.